 Critics say that, unless you opt for a sportier model, the Focus offers a more involved driving experience.
 All engines have been complimented on their efficiency and overall refinement though – engine noise is almost non-existant.
 Fuel consumption is impressive on all models, but if you want a truly frugal hatchback, the Bluemotion model will be the best bet – 88mpg is theoretically attainable.

-If you see yourself in one, our Volkswagen Golf configurator will get you the best prices from our best dealers.
+If you see yourself in one, our Volkswagen Golf configurator will get you great prices from our best dealers.

 The Mazda 3 offers everything the Focus does, but it’s wrapped up in a somewhat more stylish package.
 With prices around £1,000 higher than the Focus, you have to pay for it though.
 The outside looks fantastic, while the inside feels fantastic – build quality is good and the upper dashboard is easier to use than the Ford’s.